TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 <br>

-It depends on they way *you use* Symfony and Doctrine, but first 4 items we test everywhere.
+It depends on the way *you use* Symfony and Doctrine, but the first 4 items test everywhere.

 <br>

 Behind each of these points is a smoke test case.
 They're so similar across various Symfony projects, you could almost copy-paste (we do apart the namespace name).

 This article explains the idea behind container smoke testing and would not fit 10 PHP files.
-By now you already know what your project need to smoke test.
+By now you already know what your project needs to smoke test.

-To give you head start, we show you 2 typical smoke tests - **Event Subscribers** and **Controller instantiation**.
+To give you a head start, we show you 2 typical smoke tests - **Event Subscribers** and **Controller instantiation**.

 ## A. Event Subscribers Smoke Test